Thursday, February 5, 2009

 Management Span of Control & Organizational Change

-Here is a photograph of a span of control illustration, from an impromptu discussion about organizational change in real estate development…
+Here is a photograph of a span-of-control illustration, from an impromptu discussion about organizational change in real estate development…

 We are often asked about change—questions like ‘how can my organization change to accomplish your recommendations?’ or ‘why don’t developers do it this way or that way?’